wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 any commit for a while.
 With group commit, only one large I/O operation is scheduled for all transactions in the pending queue, which amortizes the overhead of I/O over multiple committing transactions at the cost of longer commit latency.

-Beging able to write into a centralized log object in the DRAM simplifies logging logic, because all log entries have a unique LSN, and their logical ordering is implied by the LSN.
+Being able to write into a centralized log object in the DRAM simplifies logging logic, because all log entries have a unique LSN, and their logical ordering is implied by the LSN.
 During recovery, ARIES does not redo a log entry, if the log LSN is smaller than or equal to the last modified LSN recorded on the page.
 On the other hand, however, keeping a centralized object in the memory which is accessed using a lock can easily become a performance bottleneck